rfguimaraes/AML-Project/README.md

-This is a direct fork from "AML (AgreementMakerLight) Eclipse Project" with academic purposes as concluding project for obtaining bachelor's degree in Computer Science at IME - USP.
+This is a direct fork from "AML (AgreementMakerLight) Eclipse Project" with academic purposes as concluding project to obtain bachelor's degree in Computer Science at IME - USP.

 Copyright 2014-2014 Ricardo F. Guimarães

-What follows is a copy from the original project's README:
+What follows is a copy of the original project's README:
 ```

   ______________________________________________________________